jawilk/Self-Driving-RC-Car-Payment/README.md

 ###### (Made with draw.io)

 ## Shortcomings
 * The first goal was to make the pipeline working, so more or less basic techniques were used for setting it all up.
-In the future certain parts can be replaced with more sophisticated techniques.
+In the future certain parts can be replaced with more sophisticated techniques
+* Right now the transaction time is not acceptable for a useful system, but this shouldn't be a future issue (with many more users) regarding the tangle architecture
 ## Improvements
 * Improve the payment process with device identification and/or other data exchange protocols (e.g. TCP/IP)
-* Use IOTA's MAM/WebRTC
+* Use IOTA's MAM/WebRTC/MQTT
 * Path planning to park the car in a more reliable way in front of the barrier
+* Add another barrier and let the car pay for the time difference between passing 1st and 2nd barrier

 ## Dependencies
 **PC**